 Each app that needs access to your information has to tell the OAuth authorization service exactly what it wants to do.
 The range of available actions can include things like accessing your contacts, location, and so on.
 You've likely seen what happens when an app requests access on your phone or computer.
 The API is no different in that respect.
 A named scope is a string that's understood by the authorization service as referring to a specific set of access rights.
-Currently there's only one defined scope for the API, office.onenote_create, allowing the app to have write access to all notebooks in the user's OneDrive.
+There are four defined scopes for the API, allowing the app to have read or write access to all notebooks in the user's OneDrive.
 If your app needs to use refresh tokens, we recommend that you also include the wl.signin and wl.offline_access scopes.

 After you have that refresh-able token, your app should keep track of when it was issued, and its expiry time.
 If the token has expired, it's considered good practice to go ahead and request a new token before your app makes its next request.
 Submitting a token without calculating whether it's already expired will return an error to your app, and is generally considered impolite.